-The forging of ties at programme and project level in a broad range of areas is expected to further strengthen cooperation between Iceland, Liechtenstein and Norway and the beneficiary countries after the individual programme or project has ended.
+The Grants’ priority sectors reflect important areas of collaboration on the European and global agenda where the donor countries have expertise and interest in collaborating with the beneficiary countries.
+The forging of ties in a broad range of areas is expected to further strengthen cooperation between Iceland, Liechtenstein and Norway and the beneficiary countries after programmes or projects have ended.

-To enhance cooperation and exchange, more than half of the 150 programmes involve cooperation with donor programme partners.
-23 public bodies from the donor countries as well as the Council of Europe are actively involved at the programme level, working closely with their counterparts – the programme operators – in the beneficiary countries.
-The partnerships at programme level are important for achieving the objective of strengthened bilateral relations, since the partnerships promote professional cooperation between public authorities at a policy level.
+More than half of the 150 programmes supported in the 09-14 programming period are implemented in cooperation with donor programme partners.
+Twenty-three entities from the donor countries, as well as the Council of Europe, are actively involved in the development and implementation of the programmes, working closely with their counterparts – the programme operators – in the beneficiary countries.
+Partnerships promote professional cooperation and sharing expertise between public authorities, and is important for achieving the objective of strengthened bilateral relations.

-The role of the donor programme partners is to act as strategic advisers to the programme operators and contribute with their expertise in both the programme planning and implementation.
-They also give advice on the selection of projects awarded funding under the programmes and inform possible project partners in the donor states about cooperation possibilities.
-This aims to be mutually beneficial and enriching for both parties.
+The role of the donor programme partners is to act as strategic advisers to the programme operators and contribute with their expertise to the programme planning and implementation.
+They also give advice on the selection of projects and inform possible project partners in the donor countries about partnership opportunities.

-The Council of Europe is involved as a programme partner on behalf of the donor countries in 21 programmes.
+The Council of Europe is involved as a programme partner in 21 programmes.

 Project partnerships between entities in the beneficiary and donor countries are encouraged in all programmes.
-In some programmes, project partnerships with the donor countries are mandatory.
-A partnership project is a joint project where input from both partners is necessary to achieve the objectives of the project.
+In some of them, such as in the research and scholarship programmes, is mandatory to have project partners from the donor countries.

-Within each programme incentives are available to stimulate such partnerships.
+Within each programme incentives are available to stimulate such project partnerships.

 How to participate?

-Funding for projects is made available through open calls for project proposals under each programme.
-The applicant needs to be a registered entity in the relevant beneficiary country or an intergovernmental organisation operating in the country.
+Funding for projects is usually made available through open calls for proposals under each programme.
+The applicant should be a registered entity in the relevant beneficiary country or an intergovernmental organisation operating in the country.
 Entities from the donor countries may participate in the projects as partners.
 The cooperation needs to be detailed in a partnership agreement that details the respective roles and responsibilities as well as the budget to be allocated to each participating entity.
-This information should form part of the project application.

-The national Focal Points are in charge of managing these bilateral funds on the basis of work plans approved by the donor countries.
+The national Focal Points are in charge of managing these bilateral funds on the basis of work plans agreed with the donor countries.
 Find out more about the opportunities under the national bilateral funds in each of the beneficiary countries.

-At the programme level, 1.5% of the budget is allocated to bilateral funds.
-This funding is intended to help facilitate the search for project partners, the development of joint project applications and networking and exchange between project promoters and entities in the donor countries.
+In the programmes, a minimum 1.5% of the budget is allocated to bilateral collaboration.
+This funding is intended to help facilitate the search for project partners, development of joint project applications, networking and exchange between project promoters and entities in the donor countries.